CSCfi/csc-user-guide/docs/apps/csd.md

 installation you need to activate the product.
 To obtain the required codes, contact either [CSC Service Desk](../support/contact.md) or the local CSD administrator at your university.
 This is the recommended way for power users.
-The full installation requires ~18 GB of disk.
+The full installation requires ~18 GB of disk space.

 ### Using CSD on Puhti